surveyorstories/gruhanakshaweb/docs/Tutorial-Modules/plotterwidget.md

 sidebar_position: 3

 keywords:
-  - plotter
+  - plotter widget
   - fmb
   - gruhanaksha
   - survey
   - offset
   - cut point

-tags: [plotter, fmb, survey, geometry, offset, cutpoint]
+tags: [plotterwidget, fmb, survey, geometry, offset, cutpoint]
-slug: plotter
+slug: plotterwidget
 ---

 # 📏 Plotter Widget

+`Available from v2.0.0`

 The **Plotter Widget** is a crucial tool in the Gruhanaksha plugin, designed for accurately plotting points along a selected line feature.
 This tool is particularly useful in land surveying and FMB workflows for marking specific points like "Cut Points" and "Offset Points".

-It is available as a tab in the main **Plotter** tool window.
+It is available as a tab within the **Plotter** tool.

 ## 🔧 **Key Features**